On the Fragility of Contribution Score Computation in Federated Learning: Results

 \subsubsection{Controlled Data Quality}

 Finally, we analyzed the system's response to linearly increasing label noise (Table~\ref{tab:AS_noise}) to understand how methods handle graded data quality issues.
 GTG's scoring appeared arbitrary and did not strictly follow the noise ratios, suggesting a more complex interaction between data corruption and perceived utility.
-On the other hand, ADP performed well in all scenarios except with Krum: it consistently scoring clients in inverse proportion to their noise level.
-We suspect the exception is due to Krum's struggle to choose the "lesser evil", since almost all clients were malicious to some degree.
+On the other hand, ADP performed well in all scenarios except with Krum, consistently scoring clients in inverse proportion to their noise level.
+We suspect that this exception arises from Krum's difficulty in selecting the ``lesser evil,'' as nearly all clients exhibited some degree of malicious behavior.